 Introduction to all aspects of scuba diving fundamentals and techniques with actual experience in the ocean.
-NAUI certification may be achieved upon successful completion of the course.
+PADI International Certification may be achieved upon successful completion of the course.

 PE 136 Beginning Coed Yoga/1 Unit

 Introduction to the beginning and intermediate postures of yoga, with a brief introduction to the advanced postures.